GSA/digitalgov.gov/content/posts/2020/01/2020-01-22-logingov-surpassed-has-20-million-registered.md

 source: logingov
 slug: logingov-surpassed-has-20-million-registered
 date: 2020-01-22 23:00:00 -0500
-title: "Login.gov has surpassed has 20 million registered users"
+title: "Login.gov has surpassed 20 million registered users"
 deck: "This week, **Login.gov has surpassed 20 million registered users!** :tada: Congratulations to the team for hitting this milestone while keeping the product simple and secure for the public."
-summary: "This week, Login.gov has surpassed has 20 million registered users!
+summary: "This week, Login.gov has surpassed 20 million registered users!
 Congratulations to the team for hitting this milestone while keeping the product simple and secure for the public."

 # see all topics at https://digital.gov/topics
 topics: